#PandemicAndBeyond - Speak up and listen up. Ethics at the front line

 Director

-Ian has held a number of non-executive and public appointments including Chair of the Independent Monitoring Panel of the UK Chartered Banker Professional Standards Board, member of the UK government’s Regulatory Policy Committee and Better Regulation Task Force, and member of the Court of the University of Lancaster.
+Previous appointments include Chair of the Independent Monitoring Panel of the UK Chartered Banker Professional Standards Board, member of the UK Regulatory Policy Committee and its predecessor, the Better Regulation Task Force, and member of the Court of the University of Lancaster.

-In 2015 Ian was awarded an MBE for services to regulatory reform.
+In 2015 Ian was awarded an MBE for services to regulatory reform in the UK.